melissacinta/news-aggregator/README.md

 ## Development vs Production

-The current setup is optimized for production.
-For development with hot-reloading:
+The current setup is optimized For development with hot-reloading, For production

-1. Modify the docker-compose.yml to use a development command instead
+1. Modify the docker-compose-dev.yml to use a production command instead
-2. Consider creating a separate docker-compose.dev.yml file for development-specific settings
+2. Consider creating a separate docker-compose.yml file for production-specific settings
 3. The newsApi api-key can only be use in a development environment as it requires a paid version on production

 ## Further Assistance